-- 1. After you have determined the most convenient location in your vehicle, hold the transceiver with mounting bracket in the exact location desired.
+- After you have determined the most convenient location in your vehicle, hold the transceiver with mounting bracket in the exact location desired.
 If nothing will interfere with mounting it in the desired position, remove the mounting bolts.
-Before drilling the holes, make sure nothing will interfere with the installation of the mounting bolts. - Connect the antenna coax connector to the standard antenna connector on the rear panel of the radio.
-Most antennas are terminated with a type PL-259 connector. - 3.
+Before drilling the holes, make sure nothing will interfere with the installation of the mounting bolts. - 2.
+Connect the antenna cable plug to the standard receptacle on the rear panel.
+Most antennas are terminated with a type PL-259 plug and mate with the receptacle. - 3.
 Connect the red DC power input wire (with the fuse) to +13.8V DC.
 This wire extends from the rear panel.
-In automatic installation, +13.8V DC is usually obtained from the accessory contact on the ignition switch.
+In automobile installation, +13.8V DC is usually obtained from the accessory contact on the ignition switch.
 This prevents the set being left on accidentally when the driver leaves the car and also permits operating the unit without the engine running.
-Locate the accessory contact on most ignition switches by tracing the power wire from the AM broadcast receiver in the car. - Connect the black lead to -13.8V DC.
+Locate the accessory contact on most ignition switches by tracing the power wire from the AM broadcast receiver in the car. - 4.
+Connect the black lead to ground.
 This is usually the chassis of the car.
 Any convenient location with good electrical contact (remove paint) may be used. - 5.
 Mount the microphone bracket on the right side of the transceiver or near the transceiver, using two screws supplied.
 When mounting in an automobile, place the bracket under the dash so the microphone is readily accessible.